 The only difference is that the Echelon console works with the Echelonfit app while the ProForm console works with the iFit app.
 Both of these indoor cycles can be paired up with Zwift or Peloton through Bluetooth and the QZ app.
 However, you would have to use your own tablet and disregard the built-in consoles on the bikes because those screens only work with the application of the brand.

 With that out of the way, if Nordictrack and Peloton increase their price by the time you are reading my Echelon EX-5S review, I would recommend you stick with the Echelon EX-5S.
-It is the sturdy yet portable build of this bike; the Echelon EX-5S that offers a heavy-duty and long-lasting performance no matter how many rides you put the bike through.
+It is the sturdy yet portable build of this bike; the Echelon EX-5S can provide years of cardio workouts no matter how many rides you put the bike through.
 The price of the Echelon EX-5S is $1,500, making it a hefty but potentially worthwhile investment.